-- Guidance for USD buyers and sellers
+- Guidance for USD buyers and seller

 Guidance for USD buyers